Stopping the Bottle

 Many toddlers become attached to their bottles.
 Besides providing nourishment, bottles also mean comfort and security.

 It's important for parents to start weaning babies from bottles around the end of the first year and start getting them comfortable drinking from cups.
-The longer parents wait to start the transition, the more attached kids become to their bottles and the more difficult it can be to break the bottle habit.
-Longer bottle use may lead to cavities or cause your child to drink more milk than he or she needs.
+The longer parents wait to start the transition, the more attached kids become to their bottles and the harder it can be to break the bottle habit.
+Longer bottle use may lead to cavities or cause a child to drink more milk than they need.

 Switching from bottle to cup can be challenging, but these tips can make the change easier for parents and kids.

 Most doctors recommend introducing a cup around the time a baby is 6 months old.
 In the beginning, much of what you serve in a cup will end up on the floor or on your baby.
 But by 12 months of age, most babies have the coordination and hand skills needed to hold a cup and drink from it.

 Age 1 is also when doctors recommend switching from formula to cow's milk.
 It can be a natural change to offer milk in a cup rather than a bottle.

 If you're still breastfeeding, you can continue feeding your baby breast milk, but you may want to offer it in a cup.

 Instead of cutting out bottles all at once, try dropping them from the feeding schedule over time.

 For example, if your baby usually drinks 3 bottles each day, begin by stopping the morning bottle.
 Instead of giving a bottle right away, bring your baby to the table and after the feeding has started, offer milk from a cup.
 You might encourage your baby by saying something like "You're getting so big now and can use a cup like mommy."

 As you try to stop the morning bottle, keep offering the afternoon and evening bottles for about a week.
 That way, if your child asks for the bottle you can say that one is coming later.